Off-Trajectory Reasoning: Can LLMs Collaborate on Reasoning Trajectory?: Introduction

+Most LLMs today are trained to reason entirely on their own -- what we term \textit{solo-reasoning}.
+But multi-model collaboration require models to reason over trajectories interleaved with off-distribution tokens from other reasoners.
+We call this \textit{off-trajectory reasoning} and ask: \textbf{can off-the-shelf solo-reasoning LLMs handle off-distribution thinking tokens in their reasoning trajectories?}

-We approach this question by decomposing off-trajectory reasoning into two complementary parts, \textbf{recoverability} and \textbf{guidability}, and evaluating both in simulated collaboration scenarios (see Figure~\ref{fig:twin_tests}).
-The recoverability test is designed to evaluate if LLMs can robustly backtrack from erroneous reasoning from collaborators to continue their original correct trajectories.
-At the other end of the spectrum, the guidability test evaluates if LLMs can successfully build upon correct yet incomplete reasoning from guiding models to tackle problems that are unable to solve by solo-reasoning.\footnote{We systematically test for correctness of reasoning in this paper.
-However, our framework can be extended for other aspects of alignment.
-For example, can solo LLMs robustly reject unsafe collaborator trajectories?}
+We approach this question by decomposing off-trajectory reasoning into two complementary tests, \textbf{Recoverability} and \textbf{Guidability}, and evaluating both in simulated collaboration scenarios (see Figure~\ref{fig:twin_tests}).
+The recoverability test evaluates whether LLMs can backtrack from misleading reasoning injected into their trajectory to continue their original correct reasoning.
+At the other end of the spectrum, the guidability test evaluates whether LLMs can build upon correct yet incomplete reasoning from guiding models to tackle problems they are unable to solve via solo-reasoning.\footnote{We systematically test for correctness of reasoning in this paper.
+However, our framework can be extended for other aspects of alignment, e.g., can solo LLMs robustly reject unsafe collaborator trajectories?}

-We systematically evaluate 15 open-weight LLMs on a suite of five math benchmarks \citep{maa2024aime, maa2025aime, hendrycks2021measuring, lewkowycz2022solving,he-etal-2024-olympiadbench}.
-Counterintuitively, we find that stronger reasoning models are more prone to failure under off-trajectory distractions.
-In the recoverability test, their performance drops to 74.9\% on problems they originally solved with 100\% success rate.
-At the same time, the guidability test reveals that LLMs fail to leverage useful hints to continue from other models' correct trajectories, even when correct answers are already present in these trajectories.
-Overall, our results present a sobering view into LLMs' ``reasoning capabilities''---LLMs can neither reject distracting nor build upon useful off-trajectory inputs.
-Moreover, we show that the current practice of over-optimizing for benchmark performances do not account for broader reasoning capabilities, of which off-trajectory reasoning is an intrinsic part.

-Next, we investigate how decisions in post-training, particularly the choice of teacher models for distillation, training data selection strategies, and RL training after distillation, impact recoverability and guidability.
-Through careful control studies, we discover that (1) the recoverability of the teacher model directly influences the student's recoverability, despite training being limited to correct trajectories that do not exhibit recoverability errors, (2) RL can further improve both recoverability and guidability when supervised fine-tuning (SFT) saturates, and (3) aggressively reducing distillation data quantity based on quality filtering can lead to high variance in recoverability across checkpoints for similar benchmark scores.